-For any on-campus or off-campus in-person event groups wish to submit, the following additional information and review steps will be in place for the duration of the 2020-2021 year (subject to change depending on federal and provincial public health directives and University decision-making regarding COVID-19 and will be updated as new information is released:
+The following additional information and steps for proposed in-person events will remain in place for the 2021-2022 academic year.
+Please note that these processes are subject to change depending on federal and provincial public health directives and University decision-making regarding COVID-19 and will be updated as new information is released:

 Resources & Information